 (2) Compensation Committee

-The Audit Committee is comprised of a majority of Outside Directors, and internal non-executive Directors serving as its full-time members.
+The Audit Committee is comprised of a majority of Outside Directors and internal non-executive Directors who are full-time members.

 Audit Committee Member